-Over the past week, mean total inflow to the Caloosahatchee River Estuary was 1,495 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 1,662 cfs.
+Over the past week, mean total inflow to the Caloosahatchee River Estuary was 992 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 1,393 cfs.
 For comparison, the historical provisional mean inflows from the contributing areas are shown in Figure ES-7.

-Over the past week, salinities remained below 1 at S-79 and Val I-75.
-Surface salinity slightly increased at the Sanibel site and decreased at the remaining sites in the estuary (Table ES-2 and Figures ES-8 and ES-9).
+Over the past week, surface salinities remained below 1 at S-79 and Val I-75 and increased at the remaining sites in the estuary (Table ES-2 and Figures ES-8 and ES-9).
 The seven-day mean salinities (Table ES-2) were in the optimal range (0-10) for tape grass in the upper estuary.
-The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral, and in the stressed range at Shell Point and Sanibel (Figure ES-10).
+The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral and in the upper stressed range at Shell Point and Sanibel (Figure ES-10).
 The mean larval oyster recruitment rate reported by the FWRI for March was 0 spat/shell at Iona Cove and at Bird Island, indicating spawning has not started at these locations as of late February (Figures ES-11 and ES-12).
-FWC conducted live oyster surveys on March 3.
-The average density of 393 oysters/m2 at Iona Cove shows an increase from the 175 oysters/m2 recorded in December.
-At Bird Island, the average density was 248 oysters/m2, similar to the 304 oysters/m2 observed in December.
-These suggest that there were no substantial losses of settled adult oysters during the Lake Okeechobee Recovery operations.

 Surface salinity at Val I-75 was forecast for the next two weeks using an autoregression model (Qiu and Wan, 20131) coupled with a linear reservoir model for the tidal basin.
-Model scenarios included pulse releases at S-79 ranging from 450 to 1,200 cfs, with estimated tidal basin inflows of 61 cfs.
-Model results from all scenarios predict daily salinity to be 1.3 or lower and the 30-day moving average surface salinity to be 0.5 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
+Model scenarios included pulse releases at S-79 ranging from 450 to 1,200 cfs, with estimated tidal basin inflows of 58 cfs.
+Model results from all scenarios predict daily salinity to be 1.8 or lower and the 30-day moving average surface salinity to be 0.8 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
 This keeps predicted salinities in the upper estuary within the optimal salinity range (0-10) for tape grass.